TheSaaSZoo/PermissionPanther/docs_web/docs/getting-started/4-install-server.md

 ## Setup CockroachDB

-You need to setup a valid CockroachDB instance, whether it be their Serverless offering, or a self-managed cluster.
+You need to setup a CockroachDB instance, whether it be their Serverless offering or a self-managed cluster.
 [Refer to their guide on how to setup a self-hosted CRDB instance](https://www.cockroachlabs.com/docs/stable/deploy-cockroachdb-on-premises.html)

 ## Docker